Oshawa

-The city is home to three post-secondary institutions Durham College, Trent University Durham and Ontario Tech University formerly the University of Ontario Institute of Technology as well as the Lakeridge Health Education and Research Network (LHEARN), in association with Lakeridge Health Oshawa, formerly the Oshawa General Hospital.
-Key labour force sectors include advanced manufacturing, health technology, logistics, energy and IT.
+Post-secondary institutions and a satellite family medicine program in Oshawa include Durham College, Trent University Durham, Ontario Tech University, and Queen's University Lakeridge Health MD Family Medicine Program.
+Key labour force sectors include healthcare, retail trade, and educational services.
 In 2016, Oshawa was the sixth best place in Canada to find full-time employment based on data from StatsCan.

 Downtown Oshawa is identified as an Urban Growth Centre in the Government of Ontario's Places to Grow initiative.
 More than 5,000 people work and more than 2,400 university students study in the downtown core.
 The downtown is a prominent centre for entertainment and sporting events (Regent Theatre and Tribute Communities Centre), food (50+ restaurants and cafes) and culture (The Robert McLaughlin Gallery and Canadian Automotive Museum).
 Oshawa is home to a Regional Innovation Centre and offers start-up facilities for entrepreneurs and small businesses.
 Co-working offices are also located in the downtown.